kunlunW/3DModel/README.md

 10. There is at least one shader that you wrote.
     - what object is it on: A sphere
-    - describe: I used this shader to minic the flowing water of a fountain
+    - describe: I used this shader to make the sphere looks like water flowing out of the fountain
-    - filename:
+    - filename: fountain.fs / fountain.vs

 12. SkyBox or some other texture (list one - and say why you didn't have skybox if you don't have one)
     1. I used a sunny mountain skybox theme